krother/Python3_Basics_Tutorial/structure/builtin_functions.md

 # Shortcuts

-There are many **builtin functions** in Python that make your life easier.
+Python 3.8 has 73 builtin functions.
+To start writing useful programs, knowing about 25 of them is sufficient.
-Here you find a few exercises to make code shorter.
+Here you find a few exercises where you use builtin functions to make code shorter.

 ### Exercise 1